 According to Amy Dertz, a registered nurse in Oakland, Calif., “Some haven’t had care in a long time (or ever).
 Some may have pre-existing conditions that enabled insurance companies to refuse them coverage.
 As they enter my care, their needs may be more complicated.”

 The extra time and care it takes to improve the health of these new patients have placed a strain on nurses and hospitals.

 Emergency Room Visits Have Increased, Not Decreased

 In the past, the uninsured may have been reluctant to go to emergency rooms for treatment.
 But now that patients have insurance, some facilities are experiencing increased ER visits.
 As a result, wait times and patient loads have also increased for nurses and doctors.

 Health Care Has Shifted Away from Hospitals

-To save money, the ACA wants to keep patients out of hospitals in favor of outpatient care provided within communities.
+To save money, the Affordable Care Act wants to keep patients out of hospitals in favor of outpatient care provided within communities.
 Although this creates more outpatient workplaces for nurses, the opposite is true for inpatient nurses.

 What’s the Job Outlook for Nurses?

 Very good.
-According to the Bureau of Labor Statistics, employment for registered nurses is estimated to grow by 16 percent through 2024—much faster than average for all occupations.
+According to the Bureau of Labor Statistics, employment for registered nurses is estimated to grow by 15 percent through 2026—much faster than average for all occupations.
 The Arizona Capitol Times reported that more than 10,000 jobs have been added to Arizona’s health care industry in 2014.

 The growth is twofold: